Large deviations for perturbed Gaussian processes and logarithmic asymptotic estimates for some exit probabilities: Introduction

 In the final part of the paper we study the asymptotic behavior of some exit probabilities.
 We mean logarithmic asymptotic estimates (in the fashion of large deviations) of exit probabilities from halfspaces (see Section \ref{sect:LCP-halfspace}) and quadrants (see Section \ref{sect:LCP-quadrant}).
-In both cases we get the limit in (\ref{eq:LCP-limit}), and we compute its value by using the Lagrange multipliers method (this is a standard method used to prove similar results for Gaussian processes in the literature; see for instance the results for univariate processes in \cite{Bal-Pac}).
+In both cases we obtain the limit in (\ref{eq:LCP-limit}), and we compute its value by using the Lagrange multipliers method (this is a standard method used to prove similar results for Gaussian processes in the literature; see for instance the results for univariate processes in \cite{Bal-Pac}).
 Moreover, again in both cases, the exit probabilities can be interpreted as level crossing probabilities over a finite time horizon; we recall that level crossing probabilities, or equivalently the distributions of first passage times, for univariate generalized grey Brownian motions are studied in the literature (see e.g. \cite{SposiniChechkinMetzler}; moreover see \cite{Metzler} for a more general discussion concerning also other topics and models).
 We also recall that, when we deal with the exit probabilities from halfspaces, we have linear combinations of the components of the $p$-variate processes, and therefore in some sense we deal with univariate processes.
-Moreover, when we deal with the exit probabilities from quadrants, we mean that the exit occurs when there exists a single component of the multivariate process that crosses a level.
+Moreover, when we deal with the exit probabilities from quadrants, we mean that all the components of the multivariate process reach or exceed (even not simultaneously) certain levels $x_1,\ldots,x_q>0$ in a time interval $[0,T]$.

+The occurrence of the \emph{exit} event has a natural interpretation in risk theory; for instance, for insurance models, the \emph{ruin} occurs when a \emph{level crossing} happens (and a level crossing event can be interpreted as an exit event).
+For instance (here for simplicity we refer to the exit probabilities from quadrants in this paper) one can consider an insurance model with $p$ lines of business on some time interval $[0,T]$, and the ruin occurs if we have